-As always, the SEAC priority will be to identify the areas of greatest need for students with disabilities and work to identify the areas that have the most potential to positively impact the lives of students with disabilities.
+To deliver on our role, the SEAC initiatives for the 2016-2017 school year will work in alignment with ACPS 2020, the strategic plan for the division.
+Within the context of the strategic plan, we will identify the areas of greatest need for students with disabilities and we will also work to identify the areas that have the most potential to positively impact the lives of students with disabilities.